Neutrino spin oscillations near a black hole: Numerical Methods and Parameters

 \section{Numerical Methods and Parameters}

 In order to determine $P_{\mathrm{LL}}$, we solve the Eq.~\eqref{eq:Schreq} numerically at each spatial point $x$.
 We solve separately for the neutrinos traveling either above or below the equatorial plane of the BH.
-We first use $4$th order Adam-Bashforth predictor method for an irregular grid to obtain the approximate solutions at each $x$.
-We then use Adam-Moulton corrector method to iteratively improve upon the solutions with an appropriate convergence condition.
+We first use $4$th order Adam\---Bashforth predictor method for an irregular grid to obtain the approximate solutions at each $x$.
+We then use Adam\---Moulton corrector method to iteratively improve upon the solutions with an appropriate convergence condition.
 The only initial condition that is needed is that all incoming neutrinos, above and below the equatorial plane, are left-handed at infinity as mentioned earlier in Sec.~\ref{subsec:SPIN_EV}.

 After finding $\psi_{+\infty}^{\mathrm{T}}=(\psi_{+\infty}^{(\mathrm{R})},\psi_{+\infty}^{(\mathrm{L})})$ numerically, we then compute $P_{\mathrm{LL}}$ at the observer position.
 The angular co-ordinates $\theta_{\mathrm{obs}}$ can be computed from Eq.~\eqref{eq:thetaatp} and $\phi_{\mathrm{obs}}$ from Eqs.~\eqref{eq:phibtp} and~\eqref{eq:phiatp}.